 Surya Temple – Osian Surya Temple traces its origin in the 10th century.
 As the name suggests, this temple is dedicated to the Hindu God, Lord Surya or Sun God.
 The altar comprises the striking idol of Lord Surya.
-Visitors can also see the idols of Lord Ganesha and Goddess Durga in the main hall.
+In the main hall.
 The ceiling of the temple is adorned with the images of serpents coiled around lotus flowers.
 The life-story is depicted here in the form of murals and scriptures.
 The structure of this temple is often compared with the Sun Temple at Ranakpur.

 The Sachiya Mata Temple – The initial structure of Sachiya Mata temple was built in the 8th century.
 However, the present temple was materialized during the 12th century.
 SachiyaTemple is dedicated to the Hindu Goddess Sachi , the wife of Lord Indra (Rain God).
 Sachi Mata is also known as Indrani.
 This hisoric temple has two other shrines that are dedicated to Chandi Devi and Amba Mata respectively.
 The interiors of the temple are decorated with beautiful images and sculptures of deities from the Hindu pantheon.
 This ancient temple, depicting a perfect example of the medieval architecture is a worth seeing place.